By Chet Yarbrough

 This is not our guide’s story, but his story reinforces Novic’s picture of Serbia’s and Croatia’s conflict.
 Our guide explains how the United Nations helped Croatia survive the 1991-1995 war.
 Interestingly, the guide denigrated America’s role in the war.
 In his opinion, America stood on the sidelines when Serbs were perpetrating mass killings.

 Novic’s story is well written.
 It clearly reinforces our guide’s perception of what happened in Croatia.
 The concerning part of the story is its analogous relationship to America’s intervention in Vietnam, Iraq, and Afghanistan.
+What happened in the Serbia-Croatian conflict is being replayed in the Russia-Ukraine war today.

 The troubling issue with all international conflicts is where the line is to be drawn between being “helpful Hannah’s” and exemplars of good and responsible behavior.
 Today, NATO’s Western Alliance is struggling with the line to be drawn in Ukraine.